starfrost013/Lightning/README.md

 * Please use the XML Serialiser for any and all code that deals with XML.

-* .NET Core 3.1 and .NET 5.0 are the only required
+* .NET Core 3.1 and .NET 5.0 are the only required frameworks/

+* ALL platform specific code MUST be wrapped in platform specific IFDEFS!

+* All additions to the main engine feature set must concur with the DataModel model.

 ### Version History
 **V1.1 (March 7, 2021)**: